-Variation A led to a 15.6% increase in transactions, which is pretty close to our estimated 19% lift, validating the value of the collapsed left navigation!
+Variation A led to a 15.6% increase in transactions, validating the value of the collapsed left navigation!

 Variation B was the big winner, leading to a 23.6% increase in transactions.
 Based on this win, we could estimate the value of the emphasis on color.

 Variation C resulted in a 9.8% increase in transactions, but because it was built on variation A (not on the control), we learned that the persistent left navigation was actually responsible for a decrease in transactions of -11.2%.

 This is what fractional factorial design looks like in action: big wins, and big insights, informed by human intelligence.